miamtech/mealz-documentation/docs/web_ssr/main-features/recipe-card.md

 The recipe card is the base of Mealz' whole experience.
 This card fetches and shows a recipe based on the items that are displayed around it (see [here](../about/features#how-the-recipes-displayed-in-the-cards-are-chosen) to see how the process of fetching the best recipe works).

 The primary CTA on the card is the "Baskets icon" button.
-When clicked, Mealz' drawer opens and shows the recipes' details component.
+When clicked, Mealz's drawer opens and shows the recipe's details.
 Clicking on the picture or title has the same effect.

-Finally, by clicking on the heart icon the user can add the recipe to Mealz' favorite recipes list.
-This icon only appears if the user is connected
+Finally, by clicking on the heart icon the user can add the recipe to Mealz's favorite recipes list.
+This icon only appears if the user is connected.

 ![Recipe card](https://storage.googleapis.com/assets.miam.tech/kmm_documentation/web/examples/recipeCard.png "Recipe card")

-> You need to have loaded the **token** to display recipes and the library needs a valid **store** to add products to cart
+> You need to have loaded the **token** to display recipes and the library needs a valid **store** to add products to the cart

 - Parameters :